How to Deal With Unclaimed Property

 Your business has two responsibilities for unclaimed property: (1) to report and pay unclaimed assets to the right state, and (2) to make sure the company properly reflects the liability on its balance sheet.

 For bookkeeping purposes, when you reach the point where you must report the unclaimed check to your state, you might want to consider voiding the check and putting the amount into an escrow account.
 This will help make sure that the funds aren't accidentally spent.
 You should have already paid the employment taxes on this amount.

 Keep good all records about this payee or employee and make sure you keep trying to contact the person regularly.
-Justin Pritchard, Banking Expert at The Balance, has a template for outstanding checks you might want to consider using.

 Reporting and Paying to State

 The principle of escheat (pronounced "es-cheat" just like it looks) governs here.
 Escheat means "surrender," and it is based on a common law doctrine that requires unclaimed property be returned (surrendered) to the state, not kept by the person who has it.
-The idea is that the property is not yours, and that the state has more resources for finding the individual or company that has ownership.
+The idea is that the property is not yours and that the state has more resources for finding the individual or company that has ownership.